instructor-ai/instructor/docs/prompting/zero_shot/s2a.md

     answer: int

-# Step 1: Rewrite the prompt
+def rewrite_prompt():
     rewritten_prompt = client.chat.completions.create(
         model="gpt-4o",
         response_model=Step1,
         messages=[
             {
                 "role": "user",
                 "content": f"""
                     Given the following text by a user, extract the part that is actually relevant to their question.
                     Please include the actual question or query that the user is asking.

                     Text by user:
                     Mary has 3 times as much candy as Megan.
                     Mary then adds 10 more pieces of candy to her collection.
                     Max is 5 years older than Mary.
                     If Megan has 5 pieces of candy, how many does Mary have in total?
                     """,
             }
         ],
     )

-print(rewritten_prompt.relevant_context)
-"""
-Mary has 3 times as much candy as Megan.
-Mary then adds 10 more pieces of candy to her collection.
-If Megan has 5 pieces of candy, how many does Mary have in total?
-"""
-print(rewritten_prompt.user_query)
-#> how many does Mary have in total?

-# Step 2: Generate the final response using the rewritten prompt
+    return rewritten_prompt

+def generate_final_response(rewritten_prompt):
     final_response = client.chat.completions.create(
         model="gpt-4o",
         response_model=Step2,
         messages=[
             {
                 "role": "user",
                 "content": f"""{rewritten_prompt.relevant_context}
                     Question: {rewritten_prompt.user_query}""",
             }
         ],
     )
+    return final_response

+if __name__ == "__main__":
+    # Step 1: Rewrite the prompt
+    rewritten_prompt = rewrite_prompt()
+    print(rewritten_prompt.relevant_context)
+    """
+    Mary has 3 times as much candy as Megan.
+    Mary then adds 10 more pieces of candy to her collection.
+    If Megan has 5 pieces of candy, how many does Mary have in total?
+    """
+    print(rewritten_prompt.user_query)
+    #> how many does Mary have in total?

+    # Step 2: Generate the final response
+    final_response = generate_final_response(rewritten_prompt)
     print(final_response.answer)
     #> 25
 ```

 ### References